krusve/krusve.github.io/_posts/2022-11-12-wargames-bandit3.md

 —————END RSA PRIVATE KEY—————
 ```

-We have extracted the SSH key, but don't leave yet!
+We have extracted the SSH key, but don't leave yet!<br>
-First we will have a look at what shell bandit26 is using, which we can extract from the passwd file:
+First, we will have a look at what shell bandit26 is using, which we can extract from the passwd file:
 ```bash
 bandit25@bandit:~$ cat /etc/passwd | grep bandit26
 bandit26:x:11026:11026:bandit level 26:/home/bandit26:/usr/bin/showtext